simonbs/Knob/README.md

 ## Setup

-I norder to use the app you must obtain the IP of your Beoplay speaker and set it in [Config.swift](https://github.com/simonbs/Knob/blob/main/KnobKit/Source/Config.swift)
+In order to use the app you must obtain the IP of your Beoplay speaker and set it in [Config.swift](https://github.com/simonbs/Knob/blob/main/KnobKit/Source/Config.swift)